-Under the leadership of AFT President Randi Weingarten, AFT Public Education divisions are embracing innovation, standing firm against reckless school closings, promoting the sensible and effective implementation of standards-based instruction, and working within the community to reclaim the promise of American education—a promise of equity, access and opportunity that can only be realized by harnessing the collective voice of the profession.
-Member support encompasses much of the work: Share My Lesson, a joint-venture between AFT and TES Connect, and its rich and growing resource base for both teachers and PSRPs; an array of teacher development and evaluation resources created by the AFT; nationally recognized professional development; and assistance with school and district improvement efforts are some of these major supports.
+Under the leadership of AFT President Randi Weingarten, the AFT PSRP division is embracing innovation, standing firm against reckless school closings, promoting the sensible and effective implementation of standards-based instruction, and working within the community to reclaim the promise of American education—a promise of equity, access and opportunity that can only be realized by harnessing the collective voice of the profession.
+Member support encompasses much of the work: Share My Lesson, with its rich and growing resource base for PSRPs; nationally recognized professional development; and assistance with school and district improvement efforts are some of these major supports.

 At the same time, the AFT relies upon rank-and-file members to keep leadership connected to the challenges our public schools and colleges face

 The steering body for the PSRP division is the PSRP program and policy council, which includes 34 leader members from around the country who provide guidance and advice on new programs and services for PSRP members, helping to enrich the lives of members and students alike.